Grove-Shiohama type sphere theorem in Finsler geometry: Introduction

 \section{Introduction}

 Beyond a doubt, one of the most beautiful theorems in global Riemannian geometry is the diameter sphere theorem of Grove and Shiohama \cite{GS}.
+In their proof, Toponogov's comparison theorem (TCT) was very first applied {\bf seriously} together with the critical point theory, introduced by themselves, of distance functions.
+That is, if a point $x$ in a complete Riemannian manifold is a critical point of the distance function $d_p$ to a point $p$ in the manifold, then $x$ is the cut point of $p$, and hence $d_p$ is not differentiable at $x$.
+However, they overcame the analytical obstruction by applying the original TCT to the triangle $\triangle (pxy)$ with the interior angle $\angle (pxy) \le \pi/2$.
+That's the point, i.e., they took the manifold into their hands by directly drawing segments on it.
 Our purpose of this article is {\em to prove a sphere theorem of the Grove-Shiohama type for a certain class of forward complete Finsler manifolds whose radial flag curvatures are bounded below by $1$}.
-Of course, our major tools to prove it are the Toponogov comparison theorem (TCT) for such a class and the critical point theory, introduced by Grove and Shiohama, of distance functions.
-Such a TCT is easily proved by modifying the TCT established in \cite{KOT1} (see Section \ref{sec2} in this article).
+Of course, our major tools to prove it are a TCT for such a class and the critical point theory, more precisely, Gromov's isotopy lemma (\cite{G}).
+Such a TCT is easily proved by modifying the TCT established in \cite{KOT1} (see Section \ref{sec2} in this article), and the isotopy lemma holds from a similar argument to the Riemannian case.
 The fact that, compared with the Riemannian case, there are {\bf few} theorems on the relationship between the topology and the curvature of a Finsler manifold is the {\em worthy of note}.
-E.g., Rademacher's quarter pinched sphere theorem (\cite{Ra}), Shen's finiteness theorem (\cite{Shvol}), Ohta's splitting theorem (\cite{Ospl}), and the finiteness of topological type and a diffeomorphism theorem to Euclidean spaces of the author with Ohta and Tanaka in \cite{KOT2}.
+E.g., Shen's finiteness theorem (\cite{Shvol}), Rademacher's quarter pinched sphere theorem (\cite{Ra}), the Gauss-Bonnet formula for surfaces with non-constant indicatrix of Itoh, Sabau, and Shimada (\cite{ISS}), Ohta's splitting theorem (\cite{Ospl}), and the finiteness of topological type and a diffeomorphism theorem to Euclidean spaces of the author with Ohta and Tanaka in \cite{KOT2}.

 To state our sphere theorem of the Grove-Shiohama type in Finsler case, we will introduce several notions in the geometry and radial curvature geometry: Let $(M, F, p)$ denote a pair of a forward complete, connected, $n$-dimensional $C^\infty$-Finsler manifold $(M,F)$ with a base point $p \in M$, and $d: M \times M \lra [0, \infty)$ denote the distance function induced from $F$.
 Remark that the {\em reversibility} $F(-v)=F(v)$ is not assumed in general, and hence $d(x, y) \not= d(y,x)$ is allowed.